 Advising landlord in relation to notice served by separating tenants

-We have advised a landlord in connection with a notice served by separating tenants.
-We advised the landlord with regard to the validity of the notice and his options moving forward to obtain vacant possession.
+We are advising a landlord in connection with a notice served by tenants who are separating.
+We have advised the landlord in relation to the validity of the notice and the options to obtain vacant possession.

 Contact our residential landlord and tenant disputes solicitors